The Clear Edge

 2. Have identified that you need the full framework to address multiple interconnected constraints.

-Either way, you’ll know systematic operations work.
+Either way, you’ll know the systematic operations in The Clear Edge OS work.

 Your first two weeks establish baseline metrics and identify your actual constraint.
 Don’t skip this.
 Every hour spent fixing the wrong constraint wastes money.